About

 There is no magic bullet, but we all have easy access to a definitive, much-neglected source of intelligence: our bodies.
 We have remarkably attuned central nervous systems that send consistent messages about the decisions we make and the ways we adapt and cope.

-Our bodies offer the information we need to thrive, but, often, we're so busy trying to control ourselves that we can't hear those dispatches from central command.
-If we give ourselves a break from the incessant noise about what we're doing "wrong," we have countless opportunities to respond with healing reinforcements—microdoses of time, community, daylight, movement, and air.
+Our bodies offer the information we need to thrive, but, often, we're so busy trying to control our every move that we can't hear those dispatches from central command.

 To escape the uneasiness, I tried, first, to manipulate my body… then to accept it, and finally to respond to it.

-It's spectacularly simple but hard to do when your body is the enemy.
+It's spectacularly simple, but hard to do when your body is the enemy.

 In the end, we’re headed home—to our bodies, our instincts, our intelligence, and our collective pursuit of something worthwhile.
-If we can get our act together and recognize our value, we can get a whole lot of good done in this world.